JannieI/canvas-workstation-V3/src/app/roadmap.md

 ## Later versions
     To consider for LATER versions:

+    Data:
+    - reconsider Transpose option for pre-loading.
+May be useful for some datasets, but clearly not for SQL, etc.  And doubt if json files would need that.
+Can this be useful?
     Widget Action Menu:
     - decide what other menu options to add here
     - decide if all these must be on Main menu and Palette, ie Edit Title (currently not on)